zalenix/portaldocs/portal-sdk/templates/top-extensions-data-projections.md

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/Projection/ViewModels/MapAndMapIntoViewModels.ts", "section": "data#robotDetailsModel"}

-The initial implementation of [data projection](portalfx-extensions-glossary.md) would resemble the following code.
+The initial implementation of [data projection](portalfx-extensions-glossary-data.md) would resemble the following code.

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/Data/Projection/ViewModels/MapAndMapIntoViewModels.ts", "section": "data#buggyMapProjection"}

 The `robot.name()` contains the name of the robot, and `robot.model()` and `robot.manufacturer()` respectively contain the model and manufacturer values.
 The `RobotDetails` interface that models the data in the grid requires observables for the  `name` and `modelAndMfg` properties, therefore they use the strings that are received from the `QueryCache` model.
-The `projectionId` and `_logMapFunctionRunning` methods are discussed in []().
+The `projectionId` and `_logMapFunctionRunning` methods are discussed in [#shaping-and-filtering-data](#shaping-and-filtering-data).

  The grid is configured with the buttons in the middle of the screen.
 When the grid is configured with different types of projections, the commands at the top of the screen are used to add, modify, or remove items in the data source.
 The output window displays the results of the functions.